LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabus.md

 Instructor:

-Number of hours: 32 hours of classes over 5 weeks (~50 hours of total work)

 Number of ECTS: 2 ECTS

+Number of hours: 50 hours of total work.

+- 24 hours of classes/tutorials over 5 weeks.
+- 6 hours of self guided exercises.
+- 20 hours of evaluation work.

 ## Course description
 The aim of this course is learn how to construct reliable, readable, efficient research software in a collaborative environment.